-The goal of this course is to provide an overview of Virginia and United States History from exploration and colonization to the present day.
+The goal of this course is to provide an overview of Virginia and United States history, from exploration and colonization to the present day.
 This course covers extensive material that correlates to the Virginia Standards of Learning.
 Throughout the course, students actively interact with the course content and display their knowledge through a variety of assignments and interactions with their peers.

-- Module 1: Contact & Colonization (1492-1607)
+- Module 1: Discovery & the Connecting of Two Worlds (1492-1607)

-- Module 2: Dominance of North America (1607-1754)
+- Module 2: Colonial Period in America (1607-1763)

-- Module 5: Expansion and a Nation Divided (1844-1877)
+- Module 4: Growth and Change of a New Nation (1801-1860)

 Students will complete a variety of homework assignments and required readings for each module.
 They will participate in discussion boards.
-Students will read both the free online textbook and the course content, as they complete the required course assignments.
+Students will read both the free online textbook and the course content as they complete the required course assignments.
 This course contains a mix of writing, multiple-choice, and other assignments.
-Students are expected to complete all course work according to the schedule posted by the instructor.
+Students are expected to complete all coursework according to the schedule posted by the instructor.
 Students should plan on several hours per week of work outside of the regular school day.
 All students must complete a final exam at the end of the course.

 Virginia and U.S. History offers students the opportunity to think about our past in a new way and to better understand how yesterday’s actions will impact the present and future.
-In addition to preparing students for the Virginia’s SOL test, in U.S. History, this course will also help students in better developing their research, writing, and analytical skills, which will serve them well, both academically and in their future careers.
+In addition to preparing students for the Virginia’s SOL test in U.S. History, this course will also help students in better developing their research, writing, and analytical skills, which will serve them academically and in their future careers.

-At the conclusion of the course, students will be prepared to take the Virginia & U.S. History SOL test, and are expected but not required to do so.
+At the conclusion of the course, students will be prepared to take the Virginia & U.S. History SOL test and are expected but not required to do so.

-- Enrolled in grades 9–12
+- Required: Enrollment in grades 9–12

 Course Texts and Materials